1. Longhand Limit

 Number of Players in the Pot

 Those are the basics of longhand limit.
-There really aren't that many tricky situations you will encounter.
+If you play tight before the flop, there really aren't that many tricky situations you will encounter.

 Next Article: Shorthand Limit Texas Hold'em Strategy